Gempen, its History and Nature

 The Alemanni invaded the area around 270 BC, and after the departure of the Romans (410 AD), it was Alemanni territory.
 This era was followed by the Franks (Merovingians and Carolingians), the Holy Roman Empire, the Bishop of Basel and the city of Basel.

-Dornach ruled the village with a bailiff.
+Dornach was ruled by a bailiff.
 He resided in Dorneck Castle.
 The French invasion of 1798 marked the castle’s end.
 The ruins of the once mighty castle are prominently present on the hill.

 Gempen’s last armed conflict was the Sonderbundskrieg of 1847.
-Five men fought alongside Catholic Solothurn against the Protestant Confederal cantons.
+Five men fought alongside the Catholic canton of Solothurn against the Protestant Confederal cantons.
 All survived this short war.
 In the Second World War, the plateau was of great strategic importance.
 The Gempen Division was stationed in the area.

 Today, the village is prosperous, with Sonnhalde as its most important landmark.
 Sonnhalde is an institution for children, youths and adults with mental disabilities.